Monday, December 23, 2024

 Moreover, the ACP press release makes no mention of the Salmon founders' uncomfortable past proximity to Russian sanctioned businesses or the government.

 Have Pavel Fedorov and Georgy Chesakov, the mastodons of Russian business, really disguised their resumes so successfully?
-Or did the main principle of an investment fund, operating in third world countries, “money doesn’t smell” work?
+Or did the main principle of the investment fund, operating in third world countries, “money doesn’t smell”, work?
 Let's try to figure it out.

 People from Putin's circle